Conduit Theory Definition

 A Little More on What is Conduit Theory

-Conduit theory is based on the suggestion that companies which transfers all their capital gains, interests, and dividends to major and minor shareholders are considered to be pipelines or conduits.
-These companies are usually serve as investments corporations rather than as manufacturers, as they generally do not produce goods and services.
+Conduit theory is based on the suggestion that companies that transfer all their capital gains, interests, and dividends to major and minor shareholders are considered to be pipelines or conduits.
+These companies usually serve as investments corporations rather than as manufacturers, as they generally do not produce goods and services.
 Dividends and gains from such firms are automatically passed down to investors just like in the case of financial establishments like banks and mortgage investment firms.
 The investments are generally held in a managed fund.

-Conduits generally transfers untaxed income to investors as they’re merely investment channels and do not have a product of their own.
+Conduits generally transfer untaxed income to investors as they’re merely investment channels and do not have a product of their own.
 Investors who are eligible for income taxes are then required to cover the tax amount, thus these corporations won’t have to pay for tax since they’re typically not generating any income for themselves.
 While regular companies in the retailing and manufacturing sectors are subject to double taxation, conduits are free from taxes at corporate levels.
-Double taxation in this case requires the company to pay its corporate taxes, and also for investors to pay their income taxes on dividend and capital gains received.
+Double taxation, in this case, requires the company to pay its corporate taxes, and also for investors to pay their income taxes on dividend and capital gains received.
 Double taxation has become an issue of debate in finance as it somewhat looks like a hoax concept for investors and firms.

 Different Conduit Establishments